 To get more replies and interview invitations, we recommend to contact alternative decision makers in every company that hasn’t reacted.
 Contacting only one alternative decision makers is definitely not enough.

-To sum up: you have used 25% of that channel (the pool of 90 companies / before CV-19).
+To sum up: you have used only 25% of that channel (of the recommended 90 companies before CV-19).

 I have approx. 20 headhunters in my LinkedIn network, but I haven’t contacted any of them.